Kanziti/BinaryCombinationKataTest/README.md

 # BinaryCombinationKataTest
-Date : 18/06/2016 - Author : kanziti@gmail.com
+Date : 18/06/2016

 Hello,
 Please find here my answer for the KATA test in two steps corresponding to the two questions :
 1st step :
-I created a simple Java project named "BinaryCombinationKataTest" to get a count of combinations which meet the criteria demanded (don't have two adjacent "1" bits), and as answer to the 1st question :
+I created a simple application java "BinaryCombinationKataTest" to get  a count of combinations which meet the criteria demanded (don't have two adjacent "1" bits), and as answer to the 1st question :

-Sequence length			Combination matched
+Sequence length ----> Combination matched
-		3 										5
+3               ---->         5
-		4						  				8
+4               ---->         8
-		5									   13
+5               ---->        13
-		6									   21
+6               ---->        21
-		7									   34
+7               ---->        34
-		8									   55
+8               ---->        55
-		9									   89
+9               ---->        89
-		10								  144
+10              ---->       144
+n               ---->     E(n)=E(n-1)+E(n-2)

-		n								E(n)=E(n-1)+E(n-2) // this relationship will be proved in 2nd step
+This relationship is till now due to observation and it will be proved in 2nd step.

 2nd step related to the second question:

-To prove the existing of the relationship, let study the transition of the number of bits from (n) to (n + 1):
+To prove the relationship observed above, let study the transition of the number of bits from (n) to (n + 1):

 Assuming the sets E(n)and E(n+1) contain the binary combinations respectively for  "n" and "n + 1" bits